 Please let us know of an approximate time window of your planned pick-up through email or text at least a day before the scheduled pick-up date, or we may email or text you to establish a time.
 Because we do have full-time jobs, we will need to work around our work schedules and office commutes on most weekdays.
-We can accommodate early and late pick-ups before midnight as necessary.
+Please see your confirmation for details.
+We can accommodate early (after 5am) and late pick-ups (before 12am) as necessary.

-If you requested nail trims for your rabbits during their stay and have not received an update from us about the service, please text us to remind us and check if they have been done before pick-up.
+If you requested nail trims for your rabbits during their stay and have not received an update from us about the service, please remind us and check if they have been done before pick-up.

 Yes, you are welcome to pick up your rabbits earlier than originally scheduled.
 Please contact us to arrange earlier pick-up.
 However, no refunds will be given for extra nights that are not used since the space has been reserved exclusively for your rabbits' use.

-Please let us know ASAP through text (preferred) or email if you end up requiring your rabbits to stay longer with us.
-If your rabbits are picked up later than originally scheduled, we reserve the right to charge an additional $10 overstay fee per day on top of our regular daily boarding fee.
+Please let us know ASAP through our established contact methods if you end up requiring your rabbits to stay longer with us.
+If your rabbits are picked up later than originally scheduled, we reserve the right to charge an additional $20 overstay fee per day on top of our regular daily boarding fee.
 As long as we have room, we are generally very accommodating of last minute changes to plans.
 If we do not have the space due to prior reservations, we can help to coordinate transport to another boarding service for an additional fee.

 In case of medical emergency: